 Instagram Engagement Drops – It’s Not Your Imagination, and It’s Probably Not Your Fault

 Unless you are using an unapproved 3rd-party tool to schedule, post, or otherwise engage on Instagram, there is probably no actual “blocking” of your profile or your updates at all.
 Instead, Instagram has simply updated its algorithm to account for the huge number of posts added every day – meaning you will not see all posts from all the accounts you follow – and not all your followers will see all of your posts.
 It’s just the way platforms need to change and react to growth.
 Read more about it in our Shadow Ban post.

 Instagram comments have historically been plagued with “great profile!” and “Nice one!” comment spam from bots.
 As Instagram continues to cut down on these, you’ll have fewer and fewer of those comments – and, even if it brings your engagement numbers down, that’s a good thing!

-So, assuming you’re still consistently posting quality content, keeping your Instagram engagement up is not so much about what you’re doing wrong as what you need to do even better.
+So, assuming you’re still consistently posting quality content and making good use of hashtags, keeping your Instagram engagement up is not so much about what you’re doing wrong as what you need to do even better.

 The Best Way to Increase Instagram Engagement – Engage!

 Several new Instagram features make engaging on Instagram easier than ever – and give us more ways to be creative while we’re at it!

 Yes!
 Now we have nested threads of comments on Instagram making it easier for people to follow a conversation and for those who have commented to see your responses to them.
 Take advantage of this and respond to every genuine comment you get.
 If you’ve ever commented on Peg Fitzpatrick‘s Instagram posts, you’ll likely notice that you NEVER get the last word – in a good way!
 Her zealous engagement begets more engagement – both because of the personal connections she fosters, and perhaps because Instagram sees and rewards this behavior.